Hailey-Ross/Fancy-Pokemon-Short-Urls/README.md

 ## What for

-Generate memorable "short" URLs with adjectives and nouns, such as `http://yoursite/BronzeWordyTurtle` (well, they will be less shorter, but more memorable :)
+Generate memorable "short" URLs with adjectives and nouns, such as `http://yoursite/QuirkyHisuianNuzleaf` (well, they will be less shorter, but more memorable :)

 ## How to

-* In `/user/plugins`, create a new folder named `fancy-animals-short-urls` or simply `git clone https://github.com/cfultz/Fancy-Animal-Short-Urls` there
+* In `/user/plugins`, create a new folder named `fancy-pkmn-short-urls` or simply `git clone https://github.com/fortepc/Fancy-Pokemon-Short-Urlss` there
 * Drop these files in that directory (skip if you git clone instead)
 * Go to the Plugins administration page and activate the plugin
 * Have fun